DCollinsOwuor/H3N2_virus_Kilifi_phylogeography/README.md

 ## Introduction

-This repository contains all data and software for the phylogeographical analysis of **influenza A H3N2 virus from Kilifi, Kenya, 2015-2016.**
+This repository contains data and input files for the phylogeographical analysis of **influenza A H3N2 virus from Kilifi, Kenya, 2015-2016.**

 ## General instructions